stevehjohn/Chess/README.md

 ### WIP / Priority

+- Do we need to store the paths after the first ply?
+- Possibly fixed: Engine generates moves like "e1f-" sometimes
+- Tidy up the whole outcome logic in Core
 - Engine modes - explore all (for testing), or prune
-- Engine generates moves like "e1f-" sometimes - special move codes - possibly fixed?
-- Tidy up the whole outcome logic in Core

 ### The Rest